 I also work closely with ITS, Library, MiddLab, and DLINQ teams to provide research computing and scientific data support among faculty, staff and students across the sciences to empower scholarship and operations.
 This includes software, hardware, and resource selection and use; website development; instruction as it relates to computing and data; and, support of data storage and retrieval.
 Additionally, I serve as a liaison between the sciences division of academics and technology services.

-My expertise includes observatory management, and observational astronomy, and scientific computing.
+My expertise includes observatory management, observational astronomy, and scientific computing.
 My areas of interest include undergraduate education, liberal arts education, STEM education and public outreach, science communication, citizen science, lifelong learning, cataclysmic variable binary stars, optical time series photometry, professional-amateur collaboration, small-telescope science, telescope and instrument technologies, laboratory safety, graphic design, data management, open-source software, Python, and Linux operating systems.

 Current institutional service includes Staff Council, MiddLab (institutional technologists hub), the Research Computing Committee, and the Laboratory Safety Working Group.